-- Rechargeable hearing aids contain Li-Ion batteries.
-Exposure or ingestion can be seriously harmful. - Never put your rechargeable hearing aid in your mouth.
-Keep your rechargeable hearing aid away from pets, children and people with cognitive, intellectual or mental health challenges. - If a Li-lon battery or a rechargeable hearing aid is swallowed, seek immediate medical attention. - If the outer casing of your rechargeable hearing aid is broken, the rechargeable batteries inside may leak.
-In this case, do not attempt to use the hearing aid - contact your hearing care professional. - Battery leakage can cause chemical burns.
+- Rechargeable hearing aids are supported by a non-removable rechargeable lithium-ion battery cell.
+Exposure or ingestion can be seriously harmful. - Never put your rechargeable hearing aid in your mouth. - Keep your rechargeable hearing aid away from pets, children and people with cognitive, intellectual or mental health challenges. - Never swallow lithium-ion batteries nor place them inside any part of the body, as this may lead to fatal injuries in two hours or less.
+If a lithium-ion battery is swallowed or placed inside any part of the body. or if a rechargeable hearing aid is swallowed, seek immediate medical attention. - If the outer casing of your rechargeable hearing aid is broken, the rechargeable batteries inside may leak.
+In this case, do not attempt to use the hearing aid - contact your hearing care professional.

+Battery leakage can cause chemical burns.
 If you get exposed to battery leakage material, rinse immediately with warm water.
 If you get chemical burns, redness or skin irritation from battery leakage. seek medical attention

-Battery warnings - Zinc-Air battery models
+Battery warnings - Zinc-air battery models